chamatheapp/chama-frontend-assignment/README.md

 * Don't need to re-invent the wheel, for components like Datepickers and/or Timepicker you can use [Material-ui](https://github.com/callemall/material-ui) or any other of your choice, it has great integration with React environments.
 * Even though we allow third-party libraries, try to rely as little as possible on tools that write React-, Redux-, CSS- or firebase-related code for you.
 As our main focus is your own code (and ingenuity) with those tools.
 * As a company, we believe that communication is the key to success.
 So if something is not clear to you, or if you have doubts on what you can use, reach the devs.
-* Threat this project as if it would continue working on this after your assignment: maintainability, scalability, and readability are super important.
+* Threat this project as if you/we would continue working on this after your assignment: maintainability, scalability, and readability are super important.

 ## That's it!